-Paul Hamburger is co-Chair of the Employee Benefits, Executive Compensation and ERISA Litigation Practice Center and head of the Washington, DC Employee Benefits, Executive Compensation and ERISA Litigation Practice Center.
-Paul is also a leader of the health and welfare subgroup and a member of Proskauer’s Health Care Reform Task Force.
+Paul M. Hamburger is co-chair of the Employee Benefits & Executive Compensation Group and co-head of the Washington DC office.
+Paul is also a leader of the Practice Center’s health and welfare subgroup and a member of Proskauer’s Health Care Reform Task Force.

-Paul’s practice involves advising employers on all aspects of their employee benefit programs, including matters affecting tax-qualified retirement plans, such as: 401(k) plans, ESOPs, and defined benefit plans, including cash balance plans; executive compensation plans; and welfare benefit plans, including cafeteria plan, COBRA, and health care reform (PPACA) issues.
-He also advises employee benefit plan trustees and service providers on ERISA and employee benefit plan-related matters.
-Paul has extensive experience in negotiating service provider and outsourcing agreements, having represented employers and plan administrators, as well as service providers.
+Paul provides technical knowledge and advice to employers on all aspects of their employee benefit programs, and advises employee benefit plan trustees and service providers on ERISA and employee benefit plan-related matters.
+He has extensive experience in negotiating service provider and outsourcing agreements.
 Paul frequently represents clients before government regulatory agencies, including the Internal Revenue Service, Department of Labor and Pension Benefit Guaranty Corporation.

-Paul is a frequent speaker on employee benefit matters and has given annual presentations at the ABA National Institute on Welfare Plans since 1987.
-He served for several years as an adjunct professor at Georgetown University Law Center teaching the LL.M. tax course on ERISA Health and Welfare Benefit Plans.
+As a noted thought leader in his field, Paul frequently speaks on employee benefit matters.
+In addition, he served for several years as an adjunct professor at Georgetown University Law Center teaching the LL.M. tax course on ERISA Health and Welfare Benefit Plans.

-Paul also is an author of numerous articles and other publications on employee benefits matters, including three nationally-circulated loose leaf publications, published by Thompson Publishing Group: Mandated Health Benefits – The COBRA Guide, The Guide to Assigning & Loaning Benefit Plan Money, and The Pension Plan Fix-It Handbook.
-Most recently, he was the managing author of the 4th edition of The New Health Care Reform Law – What Employers Need to Know (A Q&A Guide), published by Thompson Publishing Group.
+An author of numerous articles on employee benefits matters, Paul has produced a number of nationally-circulated loose leaf publications, published by Thompson Information Services: Mandated Health Benefits – The COBRA Guide, The Guide to Assigning & Loaning Benefit Plan Money, and The Pension Plan Fix-It Handbook.
+Most recently, he was the managing author of the 6th edition of The New Health Care Reform Law – What Employers Need to Know (A Q&A Guide), published by Thompson HR.